matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 **invalidating in archive tables vs. inserting into the archive_invalidations table**

 The invalidation process "invalidates" in two ways.
-The first is marking archive status entries in the archive_numeric tables as having a done value of `DONE_INVLAIDATED`.
+The first is marking archive status entries in the archive_numeric tables as having a done value of `DONE_INVALIDATED`.
 This marks the archive as having out of date data.

 If browser triggered archiving is enabled, and a `DONE_INVALIDATED` archive is encountered, it will be rearchived.

 The second thing that is done, is inserting an entry into the archive_invalidations table.
 This tells the core:archive process that the archive needs to be reprocessed.

-Everything that is invalidated in the archive tables shoul1:d also appear in the archive_invalidations table, except for plugin specific archives.
-Since we end up triggering archiving for the all plugins archiving, we don't need to re-create invalidated plugin specific archives.
-The only time plugin specific archives are inserted into the archive_invalidations table, is if we are only invalidating a specific plugin's archive.
+Everything that is invalidated in the archive tables should also appear in the archive_invalidations table.
+However, the reverse is not true.
+If we just put something into archive_invalidations, it will still overwrite an existing archive.